Skip to main content

 • previous testicular infection, injury or surgery

-• raised scrotal temperatures including varicoceles or recent febrile illness
+• raised scrotal temperatures including varicoceles, regular hot baths or recent febrile illness

 • genetic problems